Chapter Twenty: Purpose Is But The Slave To Memory

 It wasn't that he hadn't expected his first day 'back' to be challenging, it was that the challenges he'd faced were so wholly unexpected.
 Far from fawning, the halls were filled with tension and potential hostility.
 (The latter mostly on Harry's part.)
 It was good that Hermione had required both his attention and his temper to be even.
 He could feel himself spoiling for a fight, and her presence alone probably prevented him from doing any number of inadvisable things.

-But Hermione was not meant to be Harry's savior.
+But Hermione was not meant to be Harry's saviour.
 He was meant to be hers.
 It had been an exhausting exercise.
 Though she had improved throughout the day, she was still far from herself.
 She was, at times, sullen and distracted, needing frequent reminding of what she was saying or doing.
-At others she was compulsively chatty and cheerful, which Harry found even more painful.
+At others, she was compulsively chatty and cheerful, which Harry found even more painful.
 Her only constant seemed to be her newly acquired cynicism, which disquieted him the most.
-Harry just didn't know what do to about her.
+Harry just didn't know what to do about her.

 No, he corrected himself.
 For her.

 He might have accepted the responsibility grudgingly, but he did truly care about Hermione.
 Whenever he felt himself losing patience he only had to remind himself of that horrible vision, to tell himself he wasn't the only one in pain.
 Still, he had so little of himself to give, and as much as it shamed him to admit, he'd really just wanted to be well away from her.
 It was with no small amount of relief that he had finally been able to deposit her at her dormitory.
 He had been relieved, too, to find his own empty when he went to retrieve his invisibility cloak.
 He realized he hadn't seen Dean, Seamus, or Neville all day.
 He wondered wryly if they'd been relocated for their own safety.
 Or perhaps they were simply avoiding him, hoping he'd already be asleep when they came up themselves.